ash-project/ash/documentation/topics/development/upgrading-to-3.0.md

 > ### :\* private attributes can now be accepted {: .info}
 >
 > In 2.0, accepting a private attribute as a change required adding an argument with the same name, and using `change set_attribute(...)`.
-Now that we require explicit accept lists, you can place private attribtues in that list, which will allow them to be written to (but not read back).
+Now that we require explicit accept lists, you can place private attributes in that list, which will allow them to be written to (but not read back).

 > ### :\* includes belongs_to attributes! {: .warning}
 >